 On March 31, 2020, the Company announced the receipt from Health Canada of its licence amendment to add 10,000 square feet of production space.
 The newly licensed space adds additional capacity for production of Bhang[®] Chocolate, Wana Sour Gummies and other Powered by INDIVA[TM] products.
-It also provides licensed space for Indiva to begin extraction operations.
-With the receipt of this amendment, the Indiva Facility is now fully licensed.
+With the receipt of this amendment, the Indiva Facility is now fully licensed with approximately 40,000 square feet of production and processing space.